 Cutting Grass With a Battery or Electric Powered Weed Eater

-If you need to or decide to cut your lawn with a weed eater or string trimmer, then need to be aware that this is a different task than pulling out your trusty old battery powered lawnmower or electric lawnmower and cutting the grass.
+If you need to or decide to cut your lawn with a weed eater, weed whacker, or string trimmer, then need to be aware that this is a different task than pulling out your trusty old battery powered lawn mowers or an electric lawn mower and cutting the grass.

 Getting an Even Cut